paveu/content-publisher/README.md

 ### Todos
   - fixing comment thread with angular.js - top priority
   - newsletter model with async Celery - top priority
-  - AWS EB: Use ElastiCache as your redis host, and SQS as your celery broker
+  - AWS EB: (Use ElastiCache as your redis host<--already done), and SQS as your celery broker
   - add fabric deployment script with filling in site id=1 for facebook socialapp
   - improving user account panel with angular.js
   - deploying project with fabric script for local/stage and production